X-Ray Technology Schools in New York City

 Other School Options

-In addition to the schools listed above, CUNY Hostos Community College in the Bronx and St. John's University in Fresh Meadows, Queens, offer programs in radiology.
-Hospital-based programs are available at Bellevue Hospital Center and Harlem Hospital Center in New York City, as well as New York Methodist Hospital and the State University of New York (SUNY) Downstate Medical Center in Brooklyn.
+In addition to the schools listed above, CUNY Hostos Community College in the Bronx and St. John's University in Fresh Meadows, Queens, offer programs in radiology, as well as the State University of New York (SUNY) Downstate Medical Center in Brooklyn.
+Hospital-based programs may be available at select facilities.